-The Store Name is what will be used in email communication with your customers and in templates throughout the site.
+The store name is the name used in email communication with your customers and in templates throughout the app.

-Set your Store Country.
-When properly set, orders that are domestic will not display their country code, but any international orders will.
-This also helps the EasyPost integration determine what is domestic and what is international for a store.
+When the store country is properly set, orders that are domestic will not display their country code, but any international orders will.
+This also helps the EasyPost integration determine what is domestic and what is international for a specific store.

-Choose the Country Name Format for the customer and shipping country codes.
-When orders are imported, the country format will convert to the setting chosen.
-You can choose between Abbreviation, Full Name and Three-Letter Abbreviation.
+Choose the country name format for the customer/billing and shipping country codes.
+When orders are imported, the country format will convert to the setting selected here.
+You can choose between Abbreviation (two-letter), Full Name and Three-Letter Abbreviation.

-The Normalize Phone #'s setting allows you to choose how phone numbers are stored with orders.
+The normalize phone numbers setting allows you to choose how phone numbers are stored with orders.
 Options include Do Not Change Phone Numbers, Add Parentheses and Dashes or Numbers Only.
 These are optimized for US-style phone numbers.